mqtthiqs/at-doc/docs/index.md

 ## Philosophy

-* **By musicians, for musicians:** Like you, we are all passionate musicians, and GRM welcomes resident avant-garde electronic music composers with whom we exchange every day. _Atelier_ was built with a single purpose: be the tool we are lacking.
-No market considerations, no revenue
-  goals: all decisions taken by musicians, for musicians.
+* **By musicians, for musicians:** Like you, we are all passionate musicians, and we exchange every day with GRM residents avant-garde electronic music composers. _Atelier_ is built by a small and dedicated team inside a public institution.
+We have a unique goal: make the instrument we are dreaming of.
+No market considerations, no management pressure: all decisions taken by musicians, for musicians.
 * **The magic is in the making:** true to Pierre Schaeffer's founding principles of composing by directly interacting with the musical material ("Le faire et l'entendre"), everything in _Atelier_ is real-time, interactive and modulatable: no planning required; just be guided by what you hear.